gcdevops/OdooDocker/README.md

 </record>
 ```

 It's pretty intuitive, we are creating a record for the ```ir.ui.view``` table ( ir_ui_view in PostgreSQL ) and populating the record with its fields.
-In this case we are creating a list view for our
+In this case we are creating a list view for courses based off of the openacademy.course model ( go through the tutorial at least once to understand what I am talking about).

+As such you are able to use modules to overwrite data for other modules!

+For example, We are using the employees module.